-I made my giraffe before I made my life-sized baby elephant, so this was the largest paper mache sculpture I’ve ever done, and part of the process wasn’t very pretty.
+I made this giraffe ten years ago, before I made my life-sized baby elephant.
+At the time, this was the largest paper mache sculpture I’d ever made, and part of the process wasn’t very pretty.
 In fact, I stopped taking pictures before the project was complete.

 In fact, there were many times during this project that I didn’t believe it would ever work.
 I’m glad I kept going, though, because I’m very happy with her.